Entrepreneur building at the intersection of energy, AI, and the physical world.

 Laurence Shames & Peter Barton

 A dying entrepreneur's reflections on what actually matters.
-The most honest book about life and death I've ever read.

 05